matthewrstone/boltshop/guide/baseline/managing-packages.md

 ## Exercise #2: Managing Packages

-From your project directory, run `bolt plan run wsp::baseline::packages -t windows`.
+From your project directory, run `bolt plan run boltshop::baseline::packages -t windows`.

 Once completed, we can validate the packages by using chocolatey.
 From your project directory, run `bolt command run 'choco list --lo' -t windows`.